 (7) In this regulation and in regulations 9 and 10 accommodation includes a camping site in the camping ground on the Island.

-9. Casual residence on the Island
+9. Casual residence on Island

 (1) A person shall not take up casual residence within the limits of the Island except —

-(a) as the guest of a permanent resident;
+(a) as the guest of a permanent resident; or

-(b) as a guest at the Rottnest Lodge Resort or the Rottnest Island Hotel;
+(b) as a guest at the Rottnest Lodge Resort or the Rottnest Island Hotel; or

-(c) in accommodation specified in a licence granted to him under regulation 8;
+(c) in accommodation specified in a licence granted to him under regulation 8; or

 (d) with the consent of that other person, in accommodation specified in a licence granted under regulation 8 to some other person; or